What Are FFPE Tissue Blocks?

 Formalin Fixed Paraffin Embedded (FFPE) tissue specimens are used mostly by the medical community and researchers to preserve biopsy samples in formaldehyde and is then embedded into a paraffin wax block.
 This process preserves the proteins and structures of the tissue.
 After it is preserved into blocks, thin slices of the FFPE block can be made and is then mounted on a microscope slide to enable examination.
 The preparation and storage of FFPE tissue is not confined to human tissue but includes specimens from mice, rats, primates, and any other living creature.
 Specific requirements of buffer concentration and process are required.
 Tissue blocks and slides that are prepared properly can be stored for a long duration, archived, and used retrospectively for research and clinical studies.

-Uses of FFPE Tissue Blocks
+What Are FFPE Tissue Blocks Used For?

 The immunohistochemistry technique is often used in FFPE tissue blocks.
 The slides are mounted on a slide and bathed in solutions that contain antibodies that specifically bind particular proteins and structures.
 To visualize the antibodies, stains are used to show if proteins or structures are present in the sample.
 Clinically and research wise, this can be crucial as it can help in the identification of signs of cancer, Alzheimer’s disease, and more.
 The information gathered is vital in clinical studies that are being conducted today.
 The only disadvantage to this procedure is that the formaldehyde fixation process may denature certain proteins and hence, may be invisible to the antibodies that are detected to detect them.
 FFPE tissue blocks can also be used to recover DNA, RNA, and proteins via newly developed techniques.
 This is a huge opportunity as it opens up the opportunity of having a vast source of preserved and annotated material that can be utilized in molecular biology and biochemistry studies.